 b.
 YGC's businesses are in areas (e.g. finance, education) where trustworthiness is paramount.
 Thus, everyone is called upon to be circumspect in his/her dealings.
-Highest ethical standards must be plied with at all times and acts offices or relation complied with at all times and acts, affairs or relationships that may damage the image and reputation of the Bank are not acceptable.
+Highest ethical standards must be complied with at all times and acts, affairs or relationships that may damage the image and reputation of the Bank are not acceptable.
 Our continuing success depends on the above.
 As such, examples of the above acts include the following: